The 33 Best Romance Novels of All Time: Books to Love

 I ADORE this book set in Italy and have read it numerous times.
 What if Shakespeare’s Juliet was real and was actually a curse?
 Alternating between the “real” Juliet’s story and her modern-day descendant’s story, the book proves that love transcends time.

-I ordered the Age of Light after I found out about it in our Winter 2019 releases post.
-It’s a historical fiction novel about real-life photographer and model, Lee Miller.
+This historical fiction novel is about real-life photographer and model, Lee Miller.
 I had never heard about Miller prior to this book, though I was familiar with her lover – Man Ray.

 I read this book long before we started the blog and I still recommend this book to everyone as a must-read.